Honors Program

 The Honors Program at UM-Dearborn is designed for qualified, highly-motivated students who want an extra level of challenge and stimulus in their college experience.

 The University of Michigan - Dearborn Honors Program offers students a suite of interdisciplinary seminars.
-In the Fall, its Honors Writing and Rhetoric I (COMP 110) and The Four Trials (HONS 300).
-In the Winter, its Honors Writing and Rhetoric I (COMP 220).
+First-year honors students take Honors Writing and Rhetoric I (COMP 110) and The Four Trials (HONS 300) in the Fall and Honors Writing and Rhetoric I (COMP 220) in the Winter.
 After that, you and your colleagues can choose when to complete the next courses in the Honors curriculum: Ways of Knowing (HONS 311), Ways of Seeing (HONS 312) and your capstone seminar (HONS 400).
-HONS program logo
+The Honors Program is open and welcoming to transfer students.
+For more information, please contact Anna Muller.

 You think it’s a lot of extra classes?